4.4 Switch Expressions and Pattern Matching (Java 14+)

 }

-if (obj instanceof String s) { // Check + cast + variable declaration!
+if (obj instanceof String s) { // check + cast + variable declaration at once!

 }